linebender/vello/sparse_strips/vello_cpu/README.md

 It is currently available as an alpha.
 See the [Caveats](#caveats) section for things you need to be aware of.

+We also develop [Vello](crates.io/crates/vello), which makes use of the GPU for 2d rendering and has higher performance than Vello CPU..
+Vello CPU is being developed as part of work to address shortcomings in Vello.

 ## Usage

 To use Vello CPU, you need to: